 Stickers are one of the most recognizable characteristics when referring to art in skating.
-As described by Hunter, they are a “sign of creativity.”
+As described by Garcia, they are a “sign of creativity.”
 They are a key element in the decorative process, appearing in every shape, size, and color.

 Skaters select stickers based on personal preference - many stickers have undercover meanings and symbolic references, while others are chosen simply for the overall aesthetic.
 Popular sticker trends include rebellious slogans, favorite animals, and memorable locations.

 Steve Rodriguez, the 47-year-old creator of Golconda Park as well as an avid skater himself, referred to each board as a “personal DIY gallery” of stickers.